Vyshnavi1215/Collections-in-java/README.md

 Collection - interface, collections -class, this will have pre defined methods to work on collections

-For example think of an arraylist we cdont have any method to sort which means its not defined in arraylist.
+For example think of an arraylist we dont have any method to sort which means it is not defined in arraylist.

 but we can use as Collections.sort(ArrayList) to sort it.